edwarado/COMP2119-Piggy/README.md

 ### Dynamic memory management
-Cards in hand and cards on each row would be stored as a dynamic arrays.
+Cards in hand and cards on each row would be stored as dynamic arrays.

 ### File input/output (e.g., for loading/saving game status)